 Our goals are to ease data collection, standardize formats from disparate sources, store the data to archival standards, and facilitate open source software analytics.
 Our data is publicly available, free of charge.

 Local law enforcement data is hidden in slow corners of the internet, obfuscated by bureaucracy.
 There are about 18,000 police organizations, and each has a unique way to make data public.
-This means that, effectively, the data is not public.
+The data is public but not usable, measurable, or actionable.
+Consolidation is access.

 How to help